 My name is Shadrack Koech.
 I was born in Kapsabet, Kenya, a fifth born of seven children.
 I grew up in the small village of Kaptilol in Nandi County while attending Kapchepsir Primary School.
-In 2003, I joined Samoe Boys High School where I graduated in 2005.
+In 2002, I joined Samoe Boys High School where I graduated in 2005.

-After high school, I had no money for college, because my parents couldnt afford it.
+After high school, I had no money for college, because my parents couldn’t afford it.
 As a result, I joined a training camp in Kapsabet to start my running career with the hope of getting a track scholarship in the United States.
-I kept training every day from March 2006 to December 2007 while applying for scholarships at several colleges in the U.S..
+I kept training every day from March 2006 to December 2007 while applying for scholarships at several colleges in the U.S.

 During my free time, I enjoy running, listening to music, and cooking.
-I also enjoy riding the “emotional rollercoaster of life” as a diehard Oklahoma City Thunder and Arsenal fan.
+I also enjoy riding the “emotional rollercoaster of life” as a diehard Oklahoma City Thunder and Arsenal FC fan.